Erratic Liouvillian Skin Localization and Subdiffusive Transport: Sub-ballistic Sinai transport

+The mean displacement $n_{CM}(t)$ remains on average essentially zero, reflecting the absence of a global bias.
 Physically, the subdiffusive behavior observed in the Sinai regime arises from the interplay between disorder and local hopping asymmetry.
-Each site $n$ is associated with a local bias $\ln(J_n^R/J_n^L)$, which can be interpreted as a random potential landscape with ``valleys'' and ``barriers'' \cite{Sinai1,Sinai2}.
+Each site $n$ is associated with a local bias (random force) $F_n=\ln(J_n^R/J_n^L)$, which can be interpreted as a random potential landscape with ``valleys'' and ``barriers'' \cite{Sinai1,Sinai2}.
 Excitations tend to become temporarily trapped in deep valleys, where the local bias opposes motion, leading to long waiting times before escape.
 The absence of a net global bias ensures that these traps are distributed symmetrically, so that on average the mean position $\langle n_{CM}(t) \rangle$ remains near the initial site.
 Transport is dominated by rare, extremely slow hops over high barriers, producing the characteristic logarithmic-in-time growth of the second moment, $\langle d^2(t) \rangle \sim (\log t)^4$.
 This scenario contrasts with standard diffusion, where transport is controlled by short, uncorrelated hops; here, long-lived local traps induce strong correlations in the dynamics.
 Intuitively, one can view the excitation as performing a random walk in a rugged landscape, where the probability of escaping a deep valley decreases exponentially with its depth, leading to dramatically slowed dynamics at long times.
 This picture also provides a clear explanation of why disorder with zero mean produces sub-ballistic transport: while locally the excitation moves forward or backward, globally the absence of a net slope prevents ballistic drift, and transport is controlled by the extreme-value statistics of the deepest potential valleys.
 To confirm the asymptotic subdiffusive regime, we numerically integrated the classical rate equations (15) on a wide lattice for long times.
 The results, shown in Fig.~9, exhibit excellent agreement between the theoretical predictions and numerical curves, confirming the expected logarithmic-slow growth characteristic of Sinai transport.